 Share your experiences and tips

-Now, the loudest advice my mother and grandmother gave me was that “pull ups are made by diaper companies to keep you as a customer as long as possible.”
+Now, the loudest advice that both my mother and grandmother gave me was that “pull ups are made by diaper companies to keep you as a customer as long as possible.”
 My grandma insists that her generation had it easier than us because disposable diapers and underwear didn’t exist to delay the process.
 This may or may not resonate with you, and really it’s up to you of you want to avoid them or not- but if you’re running into a stall or regression, removing pull ups from the equation might be worth a go.
 I prefer cotton undies for primary use, and cloth training pants for the car and outings.

 We are a village here, and everyone’s experience matters.
 Drop a comment with any questions, tips or thoughts on potty training below and let’s keep the conversation going!
 And if you ever need to chat, hit me up on Facebook.